thuanpham2311/garden/README.md

 ## Thinks

-- heathy schedule
+- why OOP suck?
+I have no ideas
-- optimize heath for productive
+- zettelkasten again?
+How it really work
-- why oop suck? i have no ideas
+- how to have the healthy

 ## Tag